DarshanAguru/eduResolveBE/README.md

 ## 💻 Technologies used
 The code is written in JavaScript programming language.
 It uses Express JS framework on top of Node.js environment.
+Used Minio for Object storage, visit "https://min.io/open-source/download" for documentation.
 Rest all libraries are mentioned in package.json file which can be installed using command:

 ```